 This degree focuses on equine science with practical application enhanced by the integration of scientific theory.
 Students make full use of the College’s science laboratories and extensive equine facilities as part of the course.
+This degree seeks to provide a stimulating and challenging experience for students wishing to gain knowledge alongside practical experience to promote health, welfare and performance of the horse.
+A final year 'top up' is also available for applicants who have a HND or Foundation Degree in an appropriate subject.

 - Fundamentals of science